 Brethren do not watch television, listen to radio, or use the Internet for the purposes of leisure, believing that these may bring evil into their homes through permissive or unsavoury content (such as Internet pornography).
 However, they do permit the use of telephones within the home and the limited use of the Internet and fax machines for conducting business, and for educational purposes at their schools.
 In these latter cases, the technology is usually supplied, wherever possible, by Brethren companies which provide logistical support to Brethren businesses whilst seeking to maintain communal standards, with the assistance of technological modifications or filtering software.
 Brethren, however, are discouraged from using email for merely socialising or frivolous activities.

 Brethren Sisters © Newscorp Australia 2010

 Brethren are often conspicuous for their conservative dress standards, both inside and outside the assembly.
 Women will invariably wear modest skirts and shirts as well as either a head-scarf or large flower.
-Brethren women are prohibited from cutting their hair (cf. 1 Corinthians 11:15).
+Brethren women are expected to keep their hair long (cf. 1 Corinthians 11:15).
 Brethren men will tend to dress conservatively, and in assemblies all male members will wear pressed white shirts and dark trousers on the Lord’s Day.
 Beards and facial hair are discouraged.